History of the North Richland Hills Fire Department

 In November 1969, the city hired the fourth paid firefighter and began providing 24-hour fire protection to the citizens.
 A firefighter worked 24 hours and was off for 48 hours.
 This shift schedule continues today.

-Chief Stan Gertz was appointed to lead the department in 1972.
-In 1977, the city took over providing emergency medical services to the residents which continues today.
-Chief Gertz saw the department grow to 70 plus paid members, with four fire stations housing four engines, two ambulances and a ladder.
-He was Fire Chief for over 27 years.
+In 1973, then City Manager Gene Riddle promoted Ted Castleberry to Fire Chief.
+Castleberry, a former firefighter and patrol officer, served as Fire Chief until 1975, when Stan Gertz was appointed to lead the department.
+In 1977, the city took over providing emergency medical services to the residents, which continues today.
+Chief Gertz saw the department grow to 70 plus paid members, with four fire stations housing four engines, two ambulances, and a ladder.
+He was Fire Chief for over 26 years.

-In January of 1998, Andrew Jones took over as Fire Chief.
-Chief Jones saw a third ambulance added, two fire stations relocated as a result of growth on the north end of the city, and increased staffing in the fire prevention division.
+In January 1998, Andrew Jones took over as Fire Chief.
+Chief Jones saw a third ambulance added, two fire stations relocated as a result of growth on the north end of the city and increased staffing in the fire prevention division.
 These accomplishments reduced the City's Property Protection Classification from a 4 to a 2.
-Chief Jones retired in May of 2012.
+Chief Jones retired in May 2012.

-In 2013, with Stan Tinney as the Fire Chief, NRH Fire Rescue employs 90 motivated and capable firefighters and civilian employees.
+In 2013, with Stan Tinney as the Fire Chief, NRH Fire Rescue employs over 100 motivated and capable firefighters and professional staff employees.
 The North Richland Hills Fire Rescue Department remains vigilant to ensure the Fire, Rescue, Fire Prevention and Education, and Emergency Preparedness needs of the community are met in an efficient and effective manner.

 See our current stations and apparatus.